mrilikecoding/StreamPoseML/README.md

 The StreamPoseML project consists of two main parts:

 1. **Python Package** (`stream_pose_ml/`)
-   - Available on PyPI: `pip install stream-pose-ml`
+   - Available on PyPI: `pip install stream-pose-ml` or `uv add stream-pose-ml`
    - Core tools for video processing, pose extraction, dataset creation, and model training
    - Can be used independently in your Python projects